kzingler/kzingler.github.io/about.md

 working towards commercialization of medical technology and intellectual property created at New Mexico Tech.
 I began research with the [Chemistry Department](http://infohost.nmt.edu/~chem/) in February of 2014 under Dr. Liliya Frolova in synthetic organic and metalorganic medicinal chemistry and drug discovery.
-Most recently, I conducted research on what I believe to be my strongest passion; I started working in January of 2015 with the [Biology Department](http://infohost.nmt.edu/~biology/) under Dr. Snezna Rogelj.
+I started working in January of 2015 with the [Biology Department](http://infohost.nmt.edu/~biology/) under Dr. Snezna Rogelj.
 There I conducted antibacterial drug discovery utilizing a broad range of microbial